 It's still a young person's game and as athletes age, they need to adjust their training, but the right genetics paired with the right coaches can result in great performances, said Nicole Detling, assistant professor of exercise and sport science at the University of Utah.

 "It's absolutely true that we lose flexibility and agility with age," Detling told TODAY.
 "However, there are some anomalies who can maintain through 'older' ages."

 She’s been back ever since, coming out of retirement for Rio.
-Chusovitina is competing against women her 16-year-old son's age, which could let her tap her superior experience or make things more daunting.
+Chusovitina is competing against women in their teens, which could let her tap her superior experience or make things more daunting.
 How does a huge age difference affect an athlete's mindset?